javascript-programming/jaav-tm/README.md

 For each deployed contract a database mondgodb collection is created.
 Contracts have read and write access to this collection.
 Read operation can be performed on the entire database.
 In that case pass the address (which is the collection name) to the query function.

+As an example two functions are added to the HelloWorld contract.
 ```
         setData(data) {
             return this.database.insert(data);